Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 > The app registration used to run those commands must have at least the following permissions:
 > - Delegated permission `Application.ReadWrite.All` in the Graph API
 > - Delegated permission `AllSites.FullControl` in the SharePoint API

->
+> [!IMPORTANT]
-> `manage` is the minimum permission required in a SharePoint site to register a webhook.
+> The managed identity of the functions service is granted SharePoint permission `manage`, because it is the minimum required to register a webhook.

 ## Call the functions